rupamsutar/Dice-Game/README.md

 # Dice-Game
-Building a simple dice game to play
+Building a simple dice game to play.

+Refresh the Page and Check which Player wins 😉